 Mounted Officers and their partners also educate the public through demonstrations and by participating in numerous community events such as National Night Out, 4H Fair and LEAD (Law Enforcement Against Drugs) programs.

-The Mounted Patrol's use will expand outside the Park and Zoo to include:
+The Mounted Patrol's use will expand outside the Parks and Zoo to include:

 - Community special events